Close Menu

 There are steps that can be taken to mitigate SaaS sprawl, and they are largely the same steps that all companies must take to achieve proper SaaS management and optimization.
 These steps are simple, but they can be daunting to implement.
 We’ll do our best to break them down for you.

-The foundational—and most important—step you must take is achieving visibility across your organization’s SaaS stack.
+The foundational—and most important—first step you must take is managing your SaaS inventory.
+Doing so unlocks visibility across your organization’s SaaS stack.
 This means creating or using a system that allows you to compile your organization’s SaaS stack on a single platform and view every single application at once.

 Complete visibility means you have the full picture of all of your organization’s SaaS applications, as well as what you’re spending.
 This allows you to actually benchmark your organization’s current SaaS optimization, adoption rate, and redundancy rate.